-Actual 2022 expenditures in the Debt Service Fund exceeded appropriations, which may be in violation of state statutes.
+Actual 2023 expenditures in the Debt Service and Capital Projects Funds exceeded budgeted appropriations, which may be in violation of State statutes.

 Property Taxes

 Property taxes are levied by the District Board of Directors.
 The levy is based on assessed valuations determined by the County Assessor generally as of January 1 of each year.
 The levy is normally set by December 15 by certification to the County Commissioners, to put the tax lien on the individual properties as of January 1 for the following year.
 The County Treasurer collects the determined taxes during the ensuing calendar year.
 The taxes are payable by April or, if in equal installments, at the taxpayer's election, in February and June.
 Delinquent taxpayers are notified in August, and generally sales of the tax liens on delinquent properties are held in November or December.
 The County Treasurer remits the taxes collected monthly to the District.